hadmacker/asd_notes/COMMENTS.md

 ## Showing signs of impending meltdown or event

+* Thanks for your convern, we have it covered!
-> Let's pause this.
+* Let's pause this.
 He/she needs my immediate attention.

-or...

-> Excuse me, he/she is attempting to communicate and needs my full attention.
+* Excuse me, he/she is attempting to communicate and needs my full attention.

 ## How was he/she diagnosed?